 One good tooth extraction aftercare also includes other parts than your mouth.
 Refrain from blowing your nose aggressively or sneezing so carelessly.
 These require too much force and it disrupts the reparation process.

 Like bleeding, swelling is also normal after tooth removal.
 You will notice your cheeks or throat close to the affected area to bulge; however, it’s manageable.
 Just apply an ice pack on the area with 15 minutes interval time.
 That is to use cold pressure for 15 minutes and let it rest with the same duration then repeat the cycle.

 You may start the application right when you reach your place.
 Also, when you decide to do this while lying down, rest your head on 2 to 3 pillows.
-Inclining your upper body maintains good blood circulation.
+Incline your upper body to maintain good blood circulation.
 Resist threat of any tooth extraction infection and do not apply anything on the swell that’s not prescribed by your dentist.

 Control the pain

 Pain after tooth removal can be taken lightly.
-It’s normal especially after the sedation wears off.
-Your dentist will prescribe discomfort medication such as acetaminophen or ibuprofen.
-Do not take aspirin as it will only worsen the feeling and the bleeding.
+It’s normal especially after sedation wears off, however, rest assured that your dentist will prescribe discomfort medication.
 Always consult your dentist when the prescriptions don’t work or if they cause you side effects.

 Limit physical activity

 Right when you walk out of your dentist’s clinic, get a lot of rest and just relax.
 Refrain from doing strenuous activities such as jogging or lifting heavy weights.
 Aside from this tooth extraction aftercare, also notice your mouth’s activities.